OpenStackOnRaPi/ostackinstall/README.md

       #pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/2024.1
     ```

-  * In not present, create appropriate directories.
-Run:
+  * Run post-deploy script, create appropriate directories and copy cloud.config file (it will be needed by install-runonce stript in a while to create your first instance):

     ```
     kolla-ansible post-deploy